UM-LPM/GIANT/docs/GenIATraP_evaluation_environment_unity_overview.md

 ![Simulation Scheme](/docs/images/simulation_scheme.png)

+### Ensuring Deterministic Environment
+⚠️ **Important:** A deterministic environment is a crucial aspect of an evaluation environment, as it guarantees the reproducibility of previously conducted experiments.
+To achieve this, new environments must be designed to meet these requirements.
+One key consideration is ensuring that all prefabs are unpacked before being added to the scene, as using packed prefabs can compromise the determinism of the simulation.
 ## Communicator

 The **Communicator** class is a central component responsible for managing the communication between the Unity environment and [**Coordinator**](/docs/GenIATraP_evaluation_environment_unity_overview.md#coordinator) via an HTTP server.
 It also facilitates scene management and simulation execution for evaluating agent performance in different game scenarios.